 - Reasoning and thinking.

 As a parent, it can be difficult to know whether your child has the foundational skills to thrive in a kindy environment.
-Rather than putting pressure on yourself to make such an important decision, it can be worth chatting with your child’s early childhood teacher to gauge whether they think they’re ready to take the next step in their education.
+Rather than putting pressure on yourself to make such an important decision, it can be worth chatting with your child's preschool teacher to gauge whether they think they're ready to take the next step in their education.
 Some steps you can take as a parent to help prepare your child for kindy include:

 - Exposing your child to books,